daosgava/face-detection/README.md

 npm install

-Then open index.html in the browser
+Then open the index file in the browser